MTDdk/jawn/README.md

 when it comes to handling URLs, writing controllers and the inner workings.
 Also the notion of setting a controller to be RESTful has been removed.

-When this is said, however, much of the usage is the same, so is should be seamless to migrate from one to the other.
+When this is said, however, much of the usage is the same, so is ought to be somewhat seamless to migrate from one to the other.